December 7, 2015

-How do employers prevent and manage workplace conflict at all, and prevent it from escalating into bullying, harassment – or violence – specifically.
+How do employers prevent and manage workplace conflict so it doesn’t happen at all, and doesn’t escalate into bullying, harassment – or violence.
 An understanding of the underlying causes of workplace conflict, harassment, bullying and violence is an essential starting point.
-Once you’ve done that, here are five key steps to prevent and manage workplace conflict:
+Once you’ve done that, here are six key steps to prevent and manage workplace conflict:

 Please contact your McInnes Cooper lawyer or any member of our McInnes Cooper Labour & Employment Team to discuss this topic or any other legal issue.

 McInnes Cooper has prepared this document for information only; it is not intended to be legal advice.
 You should consult McInnes Cooper about your unique circumstances before acting on this information.
 McInnes Cooper excludes all liability for anything contained in this document and any use you make of it. © McInnes Cooper, 2015.
 All rights reserved.
 McInnes Cooper owns the copyright in this document.
 You may reproduce and distribute this document in its entirety as long as you do not alter the form or the content and you give McInnes Cooper credit for it.
 You must obtain McInnes Cooper’s consent for any other form of reproduction or distribution.
 Email us at [email protected] to request our consent.

 Aug 3, 2021

 On July 29, 2021, the Supreme Court of Canada refined the test for determining when a plaintiff has discovered a claim for the purpose of a…

 Jul 27, 2021